cavaliercoder/genesis/README.md

 ## Design goals

 - Every component should be modular and reusable
-- Componant APIs must be well documented and follow established Go idioms
+- Component APIs must be well documented and follow established Go idioms
 - Performance is sacrificed (within reason) for code simplicity
 - Emulator internals should be highly observable